Corruption: Political

+In 2022, four people were arrested for corruption in the European Parliament.
+This came to be known as the Qatar corruption scandal at the European Parliament.
+European Commission President Ursula von der Leyen said the allegations were "very serious" and called for the creation of a new ethics body to oversee the European Union.

 Judicial

-Judicial corruption refers to the corruption-related misconduct of judges, through the receiving or giving of bribes, the improper sentencing of convicted criminals, bias in the hearing and judgement of arguments and other forms of misconduct.
+Judicial corruption refers to the corruption-related misconduct of judges, through the receiving or giving of bribes, the improper sentencing of convicted criminals, judicial activism, bias in the hearing and judgement of arguments and other forms of misconduct.
 Judicial corruption can also be conducted by prosecutors and defense attorneys.
 An example of prosecutorial misconduct, occurs when a politician or a crime boss bribes a prosecutor to open investigations and file charges against an opposing politician or a rival crime boss, in order to hurt the competition.

 Governmental corruption of the judiciary is broadly known in many transitional and developing countries because the budget is almost completely controlled by the executive.
 The latter critically undermines the separation of powers, because it fosters financial dependence on the judiciary.
 The proper distribution of a nation's wealth, including its government's spending on the judiciary, is subject to constitutional economics.

 The judiciary may be corrupted by acts of the government, such as through budget planning and various privileges, and by private acts.
 Corruption in judiciary may also involve the government using its judicial arm to oppress opposition parties.
 Judicial corruption is difficult to completely eradicate, even in developed countries.

 Military

 Military corruption refers to the abuse of power by members in the armed forces, in order for career advancement or for personal gain by a soldier or soldiers.
-One form of military corruption in the United States Armed Forces, is a military soldier being promoted in rank or being given better treatment than their colleagues by their officers, due to their race, sexual orientation, ethnicity, gender, religious beliefs, social class or personal relationships with higher-ranking officers in spite of their merit.
+One form of military corruption in the United States Armed Forces is a military soldier being promoted in rank or being given better treatment than their colleagues by their officers due to their race, sexual orientation, ethnicity, gender, religious beliefs, social class or personal relationships with higher-ranking officers in spite of their merit.
 In addition to that, the US military has also had many instances of officers sexually assaulting fellow officers and in many cases, there were allegations that many of the attacks were covered up and victims were coerced to remain silent by officers of the same rank or of higher rank.

 Another example of military corruption, is a military officer or officers using the power of their positions to commit activities that are illegal, such as skimming logistical supplies such as food, medicine, fuel, body armor or weapons to sell on the local black market.
 There have also been instances of military officials, providing equipment and combat support to criminal syndicates, private military companies and terrorist groups, without approval from their superiors.
 As a result, many countries have a military police force to ensure that the military officers follow the laws and conduct of their respective countries but sometimes the military police have levels of corruption themselves.